pthoor/pthoor.github.io/_posts/2024-03-22-Demystifying-MDC-and-CSPM-cost.md

 | Compute | Microsoft.Compute/virtualMachines<br/>Microsoft.Compute/virtualMachineScaleSets/virtualMachines<br/>Microsoft.ClassicCompute/virtualMachines | - Deallocated VMs<br/>- Databricks VMs |
 | Storage | Microsoft.Storage/storageAccounts | Storage accounts without blob containers or file shares |
 | DBs | Microsoft.Sql/servers<br/>Microsoft.DBforPostgreSQL/servers<br/>Microsoft.DBforMySQL/servers<br/>Microsoft.Sql/managedInstances<br/>Microsoft.DBforMariaDB/servers<br/>Microsoft.Synapse/workspaces | N/A |

+So keep that list in mind when you are activating Defender CSPM on your Azure subscriptions.

 # Defender for Cloud Coverage & Cost workbooks
 These two workbooks are great to use to get an overview of your Defender for Cloud coverage and cost.